MengRao/tcpshm/README.md

   * No external library dependencies
   * Non-blocking(only client side Connect() blocks)
   * No creating threads internally
+  * No getting any kind of timestamp from system
   * No C++ execptions
   * No C++ virtual functions
   * No dynamic memory allocation(only used a few std::string)